 Typhoon Mawar flips cars, cuts power on Guam as scope of damage emerges in US Pacific territory

-HAGATNA, Guam (AP) — Powerful Typhoon Mawar churned slowly over the U.S. Pacific territory of Guam on Thursday, lashing the island with wind and rain, tearing down trees, walls and power lines, flipping cars, and pushing dangerous storm surge ashore as first-responders waited for daylight to see the full extent of the damage.
+HAGATNA, Guam (AP) — Powerful Typhoon Mawar smashed the U.S. territory of Guam and continued lashing the Pacific island with high winds and heavy rain Thursday, knocking down trees, walls and power lines and creating a powerful storm surge that threatened to wash out low-lying areas.

+The storm strengthened to 150 mph (241 kph) winds the following morning, regaining its status as a super typhoon, according to the weather service.
+Mawar was forecast to intensify further.

-At what felt like its peak Wednesday night, the wind screeched and howled like jets flying overhead as rainwater rushed into some homes.
+As it churned slowly over the island, the typhoon flipped cars and ripped branches from trees.
+At what felt like its peak intensity Wednesday night, the winds screeched and howled like jets flying overhead and rainwater rushed into some homes.

 “We told them we’ll have to wait until the storm clears up a bit,” he said.

-Ray Leon Guerrero, an assistant in the mayor’s office in Barrigada, a village of about 9,000 people in central Guam, said he stayed at the office overnight fielding calls from nervous residents and heard objects slamming into the roof and outside walls constantly.
+Ray Leon Guerrero, an assistant in the mayor’s office in Barrigada, a village of about 9,000 people in central Guam, stayed at the office overnight fielding calls from residents and heard objects slamming into the roof and outside walls constantly.

 “Oh man.
 It was pretty noisy,” he said.

-The slow-moving storm was battering the island early Thursday with maximum sustained winds of 140 mph (225 kph), and it was expected to intensify through Friday, the weather service said.
+The slow-moving storm continued to batter the island early Thursday with maximum sustained winds of 140 mph (225 kph), and it was expected to intensify through Friday, the weather service said.

-In a sign of how much help Guam might need, the U.S. Navy ordered the USS Nimitz aircraft carrier strike group to head to the island to assist in the recovery effort, according to a U.S. official.
-The Nimitz, along with the USS Bunker Hill, a cruiser, and the USS Wayne E. Meyer, a destroyer, were south of Japan headed to Guam, where they were expected to arrive in three or four days, said the official, who spoke on condition of anonymity to discuss ship movements not yet made public.
+In a sign of how much help Guam might need, the Navy ordered the USS Nimitz aircraft carrier strike group to head to the island to assist in the recovery effort, according to a U.S. official.
+The Nimitz, along with the USS Bunker Hill, a cruiser, and the USS Wayne E. Meyer, a destroyer, were south of Japan and expected to arrive in Guam in three or four days, said the official, who spoke on condition of anonymity to discuss ship movements not yet made public.

 The weather service said the storm made landfall at around 9 p.m.
 Wednesday in Guam, which is about 3,800 miles (6,115 kilometers) west of Hawaii and 1,600 miles (1,575 kilometers) east of the Manila, the capital of the Philippines.

-“It was on land for about 30 to 35 minutes before it moved back off shore,” Doll said by phone from the weather service’s office in Tiyan, Guam.
-“They lost their observation so we couldn’t see their wind speed.”
+“It was on land for about 30 to 35 minutes before it moved back offshore,” Doll said by phone from the weather service’s office in Tiyan, Guam.

-By early Thursday, Mawar was centered 45 miles (72 kilometers) northwest of Guam and 65 miles (105 kilometers) west-southwest of Rota, Guam’s neighbor to the north, moving west-northwest at 6 mph (10kph).

-Mawar has moved slower than many others that have moved through the region at upwards of 10 to 15 mph (16 to 25 kph), weather service meteorologist Landon Aydlett said.
-Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, he said, noting that it’s possible it could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater.

-Peak winds at the weather service’s Guam office reached 105 mph (169 kph), but the office later lost its wind sensors, Aydlett said.
-The building was vibrating with a “constant, low rumbling,” and its doors and windows were shaking, he said.
+Peak winds at the office reached 105 mph (169 kph), but the office later lost its wind sensors, Aydlett said.
+The building vibrated with a “constant, low rumbling,” and its doors and windows shook, he said.

-“We have the peak conditions going on for a couple more hours.
-I think thrashing is the word I would use,” he said by phone overnight.
-“There are trees everywhere at this point.
-Daylight tomorrow is really going to be a shock to a lot of people.”
+By early Thursday, Mawar was centered 75 miles (121 kilometers) northwest of the island and 85 miles (137 kilometers) west of Rota, Guam’s neighbor to the north, moving west-northwest at 8 mph (13 kph).

+Power was knocked out for the entire island of Rota, the Commonwealth Utilities Corp. said late Wednesday.
+Rota has about 2,500 residents, according to the U.S. Census Bureau.

-In Tumon, on the island’s northeastern shore, winds tore a granite countertop from a hotel’s outdoor bar and tossed it 4 feet (about a meter) in the air.
-Guests scrambled to stack chairs against hotel doors being blown in from the gusts as windows buckled and creaked.
+In Tumon, on Guam’s northeastern shore, winds tore a granite countertop from a hotel’s outdoor bar and tossed it 4 feet (about a meter) in the air.
+Guests scrambled to stack chairs to brace the doors, and windows buckled and creaked.

 Tinian and Saipan, in the Northern Marianas, were under tropical storm warnings.
 Some people in those areas have been living in temporary shelters or tents since Category 5 Super Typhoon Yutu in 2018.